 What to Look for When Buying New Hiking Shorts

 My experience hiking has taught me that comfort is one of the most important things when it comes to picking out the best hiking shorts for men.
 There isn’t anything much worse than being uncomfortable with every step because of restrictive styles that bunch and rub in all the wrong places.
-Fabrics that hold in moisture leaving you stinky and sweaty are undesirable.
-This means it’s important to choose well-made, stretchy shorts that easily move with our body.
+Fabrics that hold in moisture, leaving you stinky and sweaty, are undesirable.
+Choosing well-made, stretchy shorts that easily move with our bodies is essential.
 When compiling this list of the best men’s hiking shorts, we looked hard at the comfort factor.

 Reviewing The Best Men’s Hiking Shorts

-At the bottom of this article we take a deep dive into everything you need to know about each of these characteristics.
+At the bottom of this article, we dive into everything you need to know about each of these characteristics.
 Jump on down if you are ready to discover how to select the best shorts for hiking.
 In the meantime, here are the reviews of our top choices for hiking shorts for men.

 Our Review of Columbia Men’s Silver Ridge Cargo Shorts

-Made of 100% nylon with signature UPF 50 fabric for protection against harmful UVA and UVA rays, these breathable pants will keep you feeling cool inside while blocking out 98% of UV sunrays.
-With a partial elastic waist and gusseted crotch this bad boy provides comfort by moving with you on the trail, even when bouldering or climbing a rough terrain.
+The Columbia Silver Ridge Cargo Shorts is at the top of our list for the best hiking shorts for so many reasons.
+Made of 100% nylon with signature UPF 50 fabric for sun protection against harmful UVA and UVA rays.
+These breathable pants will keep you feeling cool inside while blocking out 98% of UV sun rays.
+With a partial elastic waist and gusseted crotch, this bad boy provides comfort by moving with you on the trail, even when you crawl over boulders or climb steep trails.

-On top of that the side pockets have super nice hook-and-loop closures for when it’s time to load up on amenities at your next campsite, and the back pocket has a zip closure for when valuable items need keening safe
+On top of that, the side pockets of these hiking shorts for men have super nice hook-and-loop closures for when it’s time to load up on amenities at your next campsite.
+The back pocket has a zip closure for when valuable items need keening safe.

 PROS: These very reasonably priced hiking shorts are perfect for hot weather.
-Columbia’s trademarked Omni Wick technology ensure the fabric moves moisture away from your skin with quick evaporation.
-The light weight fabric in the Columbia Silver Ridge Shorts feels so comfortable.
-You’ll love all 6 pockets: 2 front mesh pockets, 2 rear velcro pockets, a left-leg zippered pocket and a right-leg velcro pocket.
-The side pockets are slim in design so although they will hold a lot of gear, you won’t have that baggy look of traditional cargo pants.
+Columbia’s trademarked Omni Wick technology ensures the fabric moves moisture away from your skin with quick evaporation.
+The lightweight material in the Columbia Silver Ridge Shorts feels so comfortable.
+You’ll love all 6 pockets: 2 front mesh lined pockets, 2 rear velcro pockets, a left-leg zippered pocket and a right-leg velcro pocket.
+The side pockets are slim in design, so although they will hold a lot of hiking gear, you won’t have that baggy look of traditional cargo pants.

-CONS: Very lightweight which is perfect for hot days and packing.
-However if you are doing a lot of bush-whacking through rough terrain you should take a look at the next recommendation.
-Tip: A lot of reviewers note they run a little small so if you are between sizes, go up.
+CONS: Very lightweight, which is perfect for hot days and packing.
+However, if you are doing a lot of bush-whacking through rough terrain, you should look at the next recommendation as the Silver Ridge Cargo Shorts might not hold up under a high level of abuse.
+Tip: Many reviewers note they run a little small so if you are between sizes, go up.

 Best for a Rough Trail – KUHL Renegade Shorts